 The Town of Lyme has forged important partnerships with the Lyme Land Conservation Trust and the Nature Conservancy’s Connecticut chapter to further our shared preservation and conservation goals – including the maintenance of an extensive network of trails through our parks and preserves that provide access to many beautiful outdoor areas.
 The town works closely with a number of conservation organizations to build and maintain trails that link together and often cross many boundaries.
 Our parks and preserves with their miles of trails are open to all.

-- For a comprehensive list of trail maps, please click here.
+- For a comprehensive list of trail maps, click here.

-- For the rules and guidelines that govern the use of our trails, please click here.
+- For the rules and guidelines that govern the use of our trails, click here.

 Supporting Our Parks & Trails

 - To volunteer with the Town of Lyme Open Space Coordinator or the Lyme Land Trust to become a Property Steward for a trail or preserve, or to volunteer in another way, please go here.